KitwareMedical/ImageViewer/README.md

 Description
 -----------

-ImageViewer is a cross-platform [ITK](http://www.itk.org) and [FLTK](http://www.fltk.org)-based medical image viewer.
+ImageViewer is a cross-platform [ITK](http://www.itk.org).
 This simple-yet-effective slice-based viewer works on 2D and 3D images and supports the probing of data values.

 This application was originally extracted for [TubeTK](http://www.tubetk.org) from the [ITKApps](http://itk.org/ITKApps.git) repository.